mikeshultz/mikeshultz.com/content/ethereum/viper.md

 Viper does **not** use all the same types as Python.
 There's special types for Ethereum-useful data like `address` and `wei-value` which you'll likely use a lot.
 The one that will likely trip you up the most is that `float` and `int` are not really a thing in Viper.
 Instead, Viper uses `num` and `decimal`.
 They can almost be thought of the same, except that they do have fixed lengths.
 See the [Types section of the documentation](https://viper.readthedocs.io/en/latest/types.html) for more detailed information.

-~~The grammar has some unexpected gotchas as well.
+<s>The grammar has some unexpected gotchas as well.
 When in doubt see the [Grammar section of the README](https://github.com/ethereum/viper#grammar).
-It can be a little annoying to parse at first, but you'll get the hang of it.~~ [This grammar does not appear to be available anymore at the time of this update.]
+It can be a little annoying to parse at first, but you'll get the hang of it.</s> [This grammar does not appear to be available anymore at the time of this update.]

 Declaration of globally assigned variables is also a departure from Python but is something you'll need to be familiar with.
 There's not a whole lot of information to go on except [the code examples in their repository](https://github.com/ethereum/viper/tree/master/examples).
 They are declared in the "header" of the file, and any globals that you might want defined at the time of deploy should be set in the constructor of the contract.
 These are referenced through `self` and unlike python, `self` does not need to be an argument in the functions.
 For instance, say you were creating a contact that needed to reach a goal before distributing funds, you could define the goal value at the top of the Viper contract like this: